Protecting the Namakan

 - A dam would threaten the area’s biodiversity and ecological integrity.
 Its construction would harm the resident Lake Sturgeon, a species considered by 19 states to be ‘endangered,’ ‘threatened,’ or ‘of special concern,’ and deemed ‘threatened’ by Ontario’s Ministry of Natural Resources.
 Mitigation via fish ladders has shown to be ineffective and remote mitigation is expressively prohibited by a Treaty.
 Others species would be disturbed including the Pygmy Snaketail Dragonfly, Common Nighthawk, Whip-poor-will, Snapping Turtle, Horned Grebe, Olive-sided Flycatcher, Bald Eagle, North American Beaver and Common Loons.

 - This dam is only the first of three that could be constructed.
 The sponsors claimed that only one dam would be built on the Namakan, but the upfront investment in costly infrastructure opens the gate for multiple dams.
-Indeed, two other sites on the Namakan River are licensed to the sponsors for additional hydro development projects.
+Two other sites on the Namakan River are licensed to the sponsors for additional hydro development projects.

 Donate now.
 Your financial support helps VNPA protect the Namakan.